Sign In Register

 Healthcare Facilities24

-Cochrane has an average annual temperature of 46°F (8°C).
+Cochrane experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 15°F in January while summers reach 73°F in July.
-Annual precipitation is 35.4 inches.
-The area enjoys 270 sunny days per year.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 35.4 inches.
+The area receives 36.0 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 662 feet.

 Temperature